mutantstandard/orxporter/docs/dzuk/orx.md

 ---
 ## Values

-Variable types are pretty implicit in orxporter - unless it's a custom parameter, a particular type will be expected.
+Variable types are pretty implicit in Orxporter - unless it's a custom parameter, a particular type will be expected.

 ```